gaycoderprincess/FlatOutW32BGMTool/README.md

 # FlatOut W32 & BGM Tool

-A tool to handle .w32 and .bgm files in FlatOut games, WIP
+A tool to handle .w32 and .bgm files in FlatOut games

 This tool is currently capable of:
 - Parsing and recreating the formats from memory